amweiss/vigilant-cupcake/README.md

 ##Usage
 The fragment list on the left is a collection of all the possible hosts file fragments you can use.

-Double click the new row at the bottom to create a new fragment.
+Go to `File` > `New` to create a new fragment.

 Select a row to view it.

 While viewing a row, you can add a Remote URL where the fragment will always sync from.
 If you do this, you will not be able to edit the fragment manually.

-Double click an existing row to rename it.
+Double click or right click an existing row to rename it.

 Check the box to make the fragment active.

+Right click a row and select delete to delete the fragment.

 ###Hotkeys
 The file windows support the following hotkeys:
 Main tools:
+* **Ctrl+N** - create a new fragment
 * **Ctrl+S** - save and flush DNS
 * **Ctrl+D** - flush dns
 * **Ctrl+O** - show current hosts file